steveking13/clamdstream/README.md

 clamd provides a TCP interface for scanning files.
 The clamdscan executable profided as part of the clamav suite can use this, but only via localhost.

-As clamd is memory heavy, it would be nice to be able to use this remote capability in enfironments where memory is at a premium, for example Raspberry Pi or virtual machines.
+As clamd is memory heavy, it would be nice to be able to use this remote capability in environments where memory is at a premium, for example Raspberry Pi or virtual machines.

 This is a fairly simple python script that will recursively traverse a directory and pass the content of the files it finds to a host:port where a